-Well Exams: Well visits, such as, but not limited to, well woman exams, breast exams, and prostate exams are covered for members 21 years of age and older.
-For members under 21 years of age, AHCCCS continues to cover medically necessary services under the EPSDT Program.
+Well Preventative Care: Well visits, such as, but not limited to, well woman exams, breast exams, and prostate exams are covered for members 21 years of age and older; refer to AMPM Policy 411.
+For members under 21 years of age, AHCCCS continues to cover medically necessary services under the EPSDT Program; Refer to AMPM Policy 430.